AMERCO (NASDAQ:UHAL) Upgraded to “Buy” at BidaskClub

-AMERCO (NASDAQ:UHAL) was upgraded by equities researchers at BidaskClub from a “hold” rating to a “buy” rating in a research report issued to clients and investors on Tuesday, BidAskClub reports.
+BidaskClub upgraded shares of AMERCO (NASDAQ:UHAL) from a hold rating to a buy rating in a research report report published on Tuesday morning, BidAskClub reports.

-Several other research analysts have also recently commented on UHAL.
-TheStreet upgraded shares of AMERCO from a “c+” rating to a “b-” rating in a report on Wednesday, September 9th.
-ValuEngine downgraded shares of AMERCO from a “hold” rating to a “sell” rating in a research report on Thursday, December 3rd.
+Several other brokerages also recently commented on UHAL.
+TheStreet upgraded shares of AMERCO from a c+ rating to a b- rating in a report on Wednesday, September 9th.
+ValuEngine downgraded shares of AMERCO from a hold rating to a sell rating in a report on Thursday, December 3rd.

+The business also recently declared a dividend, which will be paid on Wednesday, December 30th.
+Shareholders of record on Monday, December 21st will be paid a dividend of $2.00 per share.
+This is a positive change from AMERCO’s previous dividend of $0.50.
+The ex-dividend date of this dividend is Friday, December 18th.

-In related news, Chairman Edward J. Shoen purchased 1,090 shares of the stock in a transaction dated Tuesday, December 15th.
-The shares were acquired at an average cost of $430.05 per share, with a total value of $468,754.50.
-Following the purchase, the chairman now directly owns 14,750 shares in the company, valued at approximately $6,343,237.50.
-The acquisition was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Also, major shareholder Grove Holdings Lp Willow purchased 3,910 shares of the stock in a transaction dated Monday, December 14th.
-The shares were bought at an average cost of $428.13 per share, for a total transaction of $1,673,988.30.
-Following the completion of the purchase, the insider now owns 7,562,884 shares in the company, valued at $3,237,897,526.92.
+In other AMERCO news, major shareholder Grove Holdings Lp Willow acquired 3,910 shares of the business’s stock in a transaction dated Monday, December 14th.
+The shares were purchased at an average price of $428.13 per share, for a total transaction of $1,673,988.30.
+Following the completion of the purchase, the insider now directly owns 7,562,884 shares of the company’s stock, valued at $3,237,897,526.92.
+The acquisition was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, Chairman Edward J. Shoen acquired 1,090 shares of the business’s stock in a transaction dated Tuesday, December 15th.
+The stock was acquired at an average price of $430.05 per share, for a total transaction of $468,754.50.
+Following the purchase, the chairman now directly owns 14,750 shares of the company’s stock, valued at $6,343,237.50.
 The disclosure for this purchase can be found here.
-In the last 90 days, insiders have acquired 5,045 shares of company stock valued at $2,162,958.
-42.60% of the stock is owned by insiders.
+Insiders bought 5,045 shares of company stock worth $2,162,958 in the last quarter.
+Company insiders own 42.60% of the company’s stock.

-Several large investors have recently bought and sold shares of UHAL.
-Great West Life Assurance Co.
-Can grew its stake in shares of AMERCO by 2,330.0% during the 3rd quarter.
-Great West Life Assurance Co.
-Can now owns 163,683 shares of the transportation company’s stock worth $594,000 after purchasing an additional 156,947 shares during the period.
-Lord Abbett & CO.
-LLC acquired a new position in shares of AMERCO during the 3rd quarter worth $19,259,000.
-Yacktman Asset Management LP grew its stake in AMERCO by 22.9% in the 3rd quarter.
-Yacktman Asset Management LP now owns 255,071 shares of the transportation company’s stock valued at $90,800,000 after acquiring an additional 47,453 shares during the last quarter.
-Smead Capital Management Inc. grew its stake in AMERCO by 81.6% in the 3rd quarter.
-Smead Capital Management Inc. now owns 97,183 shares of the transportation company’s stock valued at $34,595,000 after acquiring an additional 43,681 shares during the last quarter.
-Finally, First Trust Advisors LP grew its stake in AMERCO by 205.3% in the 3rd quarter.
-First Trust Advisors LP now owns 43,010 shares of the transportation company’s stock valued at $15,311,000 after acquiring an additional 28,923 shares during the last quarter.
-35.22% of the stock is currently owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently made changes to their positions in UHAL.
+Captrust Financial Advisors purchased a new stake in AMERCO during the second quarter worth $51,000.
+Acadian Asset Management LLC purchased a new stake in AMERCO during the third quarter worth $62,000.
+Signaturefd LLC boosted its holdings in AMERCO by 632.4% during the third quarter.
+Signaturefd LLC now owns 249 shares of the transportation company’s stock worth $89,000 after buying an additional 215 shares in the last quarter.
+US Bancorp DE boosted its holdings in AMERCO by 10.7% during the second quarter.
+US Bancorp DE now owns 332 shares of the transportation company’s stock worth $100,000 after buying an additional 32 shares in the last quarter.
+Finally, Ausdal Financial Partners Inc. purchased a new stake in AMERCO during the third quarter worth $201,000.
+35.22% of the stock is currently owned by hedge funds and other institutional investors.

 About AMERCO